jsiwu94/dubhacks/README.md

 # What we learned
 Overall it was a great learning experience for us.
 We discovered things in NLP we previously had not known and learnt totally new concepts such as valence score as they were required for our project to work.
+We were initially trying to build the front-end with React but having different CSS stylesheets made it difficult.

 # What's next for Prop
 In the future, we plan to: